laravel/bootcamp.laravel.com/resources/docs/deleting-chirps.md

 ## Controller

-Now we can update our `ChirpController` to perform the deletion and return to the Chirp index:
+Now we can update the `destroy` method on our `ChirpController` class to perform the deletion and return to the Chirp index:

 ```php filename=app/Http/Controllers/ChirpController.php
 <?php